Loading Events

 Museumnacht — Horror: Made in Turkey

-Tickets will be available via the Museumnacht website.
+Tickets are available via the website of Museumnacht.

 Elif Satanaya Özbay is an Amsterdam-based artist whose multidisciplinary practice spans performances, installations, and essays.
 With a background in film, she draws from her Turkish-Circassian heritage and horror cinema to investigate narrative construction through montage, collage, and scenographic interventions. Özbay’s work reconfigures personal history, folklore, and pop culture, blending the familiar with the uncanny to explore the role of the unreliable narrator.
 Her layered, immersive works challenge conventional storytelling, creating speculative spaces that question cultural and historical narratives.
 Through this, she navigates the intersections of memory, myth, and materiality, crafting new meanings from recontextualized objects and stories.